sinedied/genaiscript-talk/slides.md

 ![](./images/pr-details.png){.inline-block .border-rounded-xl}

 <!--
-Or asking for more details about the changes in a PR - takes time.
+Or looking through all the changes in a PR trying to understand it - takes time.
 And it's not the really the fun part.

+And since I've been working with GenAI for a while now, I thought that it could actually be useful for stuff like this, if I could make it work without too much effort!

-That's how I initially started using GenAIScript.
+That's how I started looking into GenAIScript.
 -->

 ---